University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 ### Bayesean Trees with whole mitochondrial genomes

-You will have produced two trees for Bovidea (two different models), submit them as part of your practical as **Figure 1** (5 marks/tree).
+You will have produced two trees for Bovidae (two different models), submit them as part of your practical as **Figure 1** (5 marks/tree).

 Produce a Bayesean tree for the whole mitochondrial genome of Marsupials.